danielvm-git/role-directory/docs/stories/2-4-initial-database-schema-migration.md

-# Story 2.4: Initial Database Schema Migration (Existing Tables)
+# Story 2.4: Initial Database Schema Migration (Periodic Table Sample Data)

-Status: ready-for-dev
+Status: review

 ## Story

 As a **developer**,
-I want **the existing role/pricing tables migrated to all three Neon databases**,
+I want **the Neon periodic table sample data loaded into all three databases**,
-so that **the Hello World dashboard can query real data and validate database connectivity**.
+so that **I can demonstrate database connectivity and query real scientific data**.

+**Note:** This story was adapted from the original role/pricing tables scope to use Neon's official periodic table sample data, which provides a well-structured dataset for validating database connectivity and migration functionality.

 ## Acceptance Criteria

 **Given** the migration system is set up
 **When** I create and run the initial migration
-**Then** the following tables are created in all three databases:
+**Then** the `periodic_table` is created in all three databases with:
-- Tables from existing schema (e.g., `role_profiles`, `profile_pricing`, etc.)
-- Proper column types, constraints, and indexes
-- Sample data inserted (optional, for Hello World query testing)
+- 118 elements (Hydrogen through Oganesson)
+- 28 columns including AtomicNumber (PK), Element, Symbol, AtomicMass, physical and chemical properties
+- Primary key constraint on AtomicNumber
+- Complete data loaded via PostgreSQL COPY FROM stdin

 **And** the migration runs successfully against `role_directory_dev`
 **And** the migration runs successfully against `role_directory_stg`
 **And** the migration runs successfully against `role_directory_prd`
-**And** I can query the tables using `psql` or a PostgreSQL client
+**And** I can query elements using `psql` (e.g., element 10 returns Neon)
 **And** schema is consistent across all three environments
+**And** migration is tracked in `schema_migrations` table

 ## Tasks / Subtasks